infiniticio/docs.examples/README.md

-# examples
+# Examples

-This repository contains Java and Kotlin implementations of the examples described in the Infinitic documentation:
+This repository contains implementations of the examples described in the Infinitic documentation:

 - https://docs.infinitic.io/docs/introduction/hello-world
 - https://docs.infinitic.io/docs/introduction/examples

+## Languages

+While this repository showcases both Java and Kotlin implementations side-by-side, in a real-world scenario, you would typically choose one language for your project.
+The dual implementation here is purely for demonstration purposes.

+We encourage you to explore the implementation in your preferred language and refer to the corresponding documentation for detailed explanations.

 ## Repository Structure